-d.
-Action: To minimize the impact of development and preserve the rural character of the Town's rural roadways, encourage the use of common driveways, limit curb cuts along rural roads, and minimize the impact of development occurring along develop regulations that require wide spacing between - driveways or curb cuts along these rural roads, and that establish significant building setbacks from rural roads. - e.
+- to sell to generate income.
+The overall goal of such measures is to reduce haphazard development and wasteful use of land, while protecting agricultural and undeveloped land, important rural roadways, and scenic assets, and at the same time respecting existing property rights. - b.
+Action: Review current zoning to improve the open space subdivision process and use development practices that preserve and protect significant topographic and natural features.
+Update the "conservation analysis" process for open space subdivisions to ensure that it produces outcomes that protect important environmental resources. - c.
+Action: Encourage the use of conservation easements to protect and maintain valued natural features. - d.
+Action: To minimize the impact of development and preserve the rural character of the Town's rural roadways, encourage the use of common driveways, limit curb cuts along rural roads, and minimize the impact of development occurring along these roads. - e.
 Action: Develop policies and procedures for agricultural lands removed from production. - f.
-Action: Plan to eventually-reclaim spent mines as green space or development sites.
-Advocate within the context of DEC regulation to give the Town more influence over mining operations and reclamation, including the authority to enforce DEC reclamation requirements Create a "restoration fund" financing mechanism to support rehabilitation of degraded lands once active mining ceases. - g.
-Action: Restrict mining operations to the current Mining Overlay District and discourage expansion of land uses adjacent to active mining areas that are incompatible with mining operations.
-Compress the current mining overly district to exclude established residential areas, wetlands, watercourses, and high value agriculture areas. - \h.
+Action: Plan to reclaim spent mines as green space or development sites.
+Advocate within the context of DEC regulation to give the Town more influence over mining operations and reclamation, including the authority to enforce DEC reclamation requirements - g.
+Action: Restrict mining operations to the current Open Pit Mining Overlay District and discourage expansion of land uses adjacent to active mining areas that are incompatible with mining operations.
+Reduce the size of the current overlay district to exclude established residential areas, wetlands, watercourses, and high value agriculture areas. - h.
 Action: Establish a local "right-to-farm" policy to augment state law and make clear that farming is the preferred use in agricultural areas.
-Protect the right of farmers to utilize their land productively by requiring adequate setbacks and buffers from agricultural uses on residential properties.
+Protect the right of farmers to utilize their land productively by requiring adequate setbacks and buffers from agricultural uses on residential properties. - 2.
+Objective: Support agricultural activities and encourage land use alternatives for open spaces and agricultural lands that preserve the rural character in the Skaneateles and Owasco Lake watersheds. - a.
+Action: Discourage non-farm development in the watersheds. - b.
+Action: Adopt and implement the updated Open Space Plan to advance open space, recreation, and farmland protection.
+The updated Open Space Plan is being adopted simultaneously with this Comprehensive Plan and is hereby incorporated by reference (See list of references on page 30.). - c.
+Action: Establish a program for the donation and purchase of development rights and encourage the use of the existing transfer of development rights provisions in the current Town of Skaneateles zoning law as well as other preservation tools to redirect development from valued agricultural and open space zones to priority areas for new investment.
+(See Goal 1, Objective 3, Action (b)].